Skip to main content

 Reranking: the layer most teams skip

 After retrieval you have 10–20 candidate chunks.
-A reranker scores each chunk against the original query using a cross-encoder model — which is slower but far more accurate than the bi-encoder used for retrieval.
+A reranker scores each chunk against the original query using a cross-encoder model, which is slower but far more accurate than the bi-encoder used for retrieval.
 You keep the top 3–5 and discard the rest.

 The latency cost is real (50–200ms).
-The accuracy gain is also real — in my production deployments, adding a reranker improved answer quality measurably in user evaluations.
+The accuracy gain is also real.
+In my production deployments, adding a reranker improved answer quality measurably in user evaluations.
 For systems where accuracy matters (medical, legal, financial, enterprise), it's not optional.

 Options: Cohere Rerank, BGE-Reranker, cross-encoder/ms-marco-MiniLM.
 For most use cases, Cohere Rerank via API is the fastest path to production.